-Unilever is one of the world’s largest manufacturers of consumer goods.
-Headquartered in both London and Rotterdam, the company produces 400 brands across 14 food, home and personal care categories.
+When Unilever, one of the world’s largest manufacturers of consumer goods, decided it needed to improve many of its business processes, it turned to Accenture.
+Unilever, headquartered in both London and Rotterdam, produces 400 brands across 14 food, home and personal care categories.
 Twelve of these brands—including such recognized names as Knorr, Hellman’s, Lipton and Dove—generate revenues of more than €1 billion (US$1.4 billion) each year.
 With 174,000 employees in 100 countries, Unilever reported worldwide sales of more than €40 billion (US$57 billion) in 2008.

-To achieve high performance, Unilever launched “One Unilever”—a transformation program aimed at simplifying, streamlining and standardizing operations and business processes across the enterprise.
+To achieve high performance, Unilever launched “One Unilever”—a transformation program aimed at simplifying and standardizing operations and business processes across the enterprise.
 As part of this effort, Unilever’s business in Europe initiated two related projects:

 Sirius—involved developing and deploying a harmonized process model based on an SAP solution that would bring the operational model for One Unilever to life.
 In terms of scale, scope and speed of deployment, Sirius was one of the most ambitious SAP implementations ever undertaken in Europe.

 Mountain—focused on forming a standardized supply chain model for Unilever Europe’s businesses in 24 countries led by a dedicated supply chain company and based on the SAP R/3 platform.

 Unilever had designed an initial underlying business framework and ERP model.
 Accenture built on this by mobilizing a team to help deploy the SAP solution that would underpin a new set of standardized processes and the One Unilever transformation program.